lakshmipathyarjun6/fast-MPN-COV/README.md

 8. Move the existing model into the correct folder (cd fast-MPN-COV && mkdir trained_models && cd trained_models && mv MODEL .)

-8. Start the container with volume mounts from HOME DIRECTORY (docker run -it -v "$(pwd)"/fast-MPN-COV/:/workspace/fmpnc mpnc)
+8. Start the container with volume mounts from HOME DIRECTORY (docker run --ipc=host --gpus all -it -v "$(pwd)"/fast-MPN-COV/:/workspace/fmpnc mpnc)

 9. (In container) Set the path of the pretrained model environment variable (export R50=/workspace/fmpnc/trained_models/mpncovresnet50-15991845.pth)